Improved bounds for noisy group testing with constant tests per item: Introduction

 However, we do not observe the values of $\SIGMA^*(a)$ directly, but rather see what we will refer to as the {\em displayed} test outcomes $\hat \SIGMA(a)$ -- the outcomes of sending the true outcomes $\SIGMA^*(a)$ independently through the $p-q$ channel of Figure \ref{pqnoise}.
 Since in this model a truly positive test remains positive with probability $1-q$ and a truly negative test is displayed as positive with probability $p$ we can write

-where $\Be(r)$ denotes a Bernoulli random variable with parameter $r$.
-For models with binary outputs, this is the most general channel satisfying the noisy defective channel property of \cite[Definition 3.3]{Aldridge_2019_2}, though more general models are possible under the only defects matter property \cite[Definition 3.2]{Aldridge_2019_2}, where the probability of a test being positive depends on the number of contained infected individuals.
+where $\Be(r)$ denotes a Bernoulli random variable with parameter $r$ independent of all other randomness in the model.
+For models with binary outputs, this is the most general channel satisfying the noisy defective channel property of \cite[Definition 3.3]{Aldridge_2019_2}, though more general models are possible under the only defects matter property \cite[Definition 3.2]{Aldridge_2019_2}, where the probability of a test being positive depends on the number of infected individuals it contains.

 Note that if $p + q > 1$, we can preprocess the outputs from \eqref{eq:noisysigma} by flipping them, i.e. setting $\wt{p} = 1-p$ and $\wt{q} = 1-q$, where $\wt{p} + \wt{q} < 1$.
 Hence without loss of generality we will assume throughout that $p+q < 1$.
-In the case $p+q = 1$, the test outcomes are independent of the inputs, and we cannot hope to find the infected individuals -- see Theorem \ref{thm:shanCAP}.
+In the case $p+q = 1$, the test outcomes are independent of the inputs, and we cannot hope to find the infected individuals -- see Corollary \ref{thm:shanCAP}.

 With $\vm_0$ being the number of truly negative tests, let $\vm_0^f$ be the number of truly negative tests that are flipped to display a positive test result and $\vm_0^u$ be the number of truly negative tests that are unflipped.
 Similarly, define $\vm_1$ as the number of truly positive tests, of which $\vm_1^f$ are flipped to a negative test result and of which $\vm_1^u$ are unflipped.
 For reference, for $t \in \cbc{0,1}$ we write